Beverly Smith: Early activism

 Smith became politically active when she was in high school and was involved in Congress of Racial Equality (CORE).
 At the time of her involvement with CORE, de facto segregation was a big issue with the school systems and her early activism involved picketing the school board and school boycotts.
-On the day of one of the boycotts, Smith and her sister attended one at a church nearby and read the Riot Act.
+On the day of one of the boycotts, Smith and her sister attended a boycott meeting at a nearby church and where they read the Riot Act.
 Smith was inspired by the feminist protests at the 1968 Miss American pageant.
-After graduating high school, Smith became more involved with CORE with her sister and the two of them participated in canvassing.
+After graduating high school, Smith became more involved with CORE alongside her sister and the two of them participated in canvassing.
 In April 1964, Smith was part of a protest in honor of Civil Rights activist Bruce Klunder in Cleveland, Ohio after his untimely death.
 Smith met Fannie Lou Hamer at a party after a rally in Cleveland.
 Smith was also involved with the Southern Christian Leadership Conference in 1967.

 While attending the University of Chicago, Smith formed a support group with other Black students where they would talk about racism on campus.
-In her third year, a friend of Barbara's transferred to the University of Chicago and invited Smith to a women's liberation meeting, where she became involved in political movements once again.
+In her third year, a friend of her sister Barbara who had transferred to the University of Chicago invited Smith to a women's liberation meeting, where she became involved in political movements once again.
 While at university, Beverly Smith attended the speeches of Stokely Carmichael and Martin Luther King Jr.